 When you make an appointment you will be able to provide information about your needs to help your advisor prepare useful resources in advance.
 You will receive a confirmation email confirming the time of your appointment and who this is with.
 If you don't receive an email contact us.
 You will receive a second email 24 hours before your appointment as a reminder.

 Where do I come for my appointment?

 Guidance on booking appointments and locations, including online appointments which we deliver remotely by email or Microsoft Teams is available on the booking pages.
 There is a guide to using Microsoft Teams for meetings here.

 What if I don't want anyone to know I am receiving support?

 That's fine, many people prefer to keep this confidential.
-When you make your appointment you will be asked to provide some information in order to inform the advisor.
-Here you should write that you wish the appointment to be private.
+When you make your appointment you can include a note that you wish the appointment to be private.
 The advisor will contact you to arrange a suitable location.